ABRG-Models/morphologica/docs/ref/visual/index.md

 ---
 # Visualization API reference

-This section contains reference material for classes that you'll need to interface with as a user of morphologica's visualization code.
+This section contains reference material for the classes that you'll make use of to build a morphologica visualization.

 morphologica uses OpenGL to draw graphics and text.
-In a way it's like a game engine for data visualization because it provides a 3D world into which models are drawn and you can 'fly around' the models viewing them from different angles.
+In a way it's like a game engine for data visualization because it provides a 3D world into which models are drawn and you can move the scene around, viewing the models from different angles.
-Unlike a game engine though, it uses very simple shaders and very simple graphics.
-Where a game would take artist-generated 3D models and render and animate these models, morphologica draws very primitive models with triangles, which are generated at runtime.
+Unlike a game engine, morphologica draws simple models with coloured triangles, which are generated at runtime.
+The scene is provided by [`morph::Visual`](https://github.com/ABRG-Models/morphologica/blob/main/morph/Visual.h).
-For example, to draw a hexagonal grid, it simply creates vertices at the corners of each hexagon, and a vertex in the centre of each hex, then renders lots of triangles.
-Each group of vertices forms an 'OpenGL model'.

-Before it can draw OpenGL models, morphologica needs an OpenGL context to have been set up. morphologica has a class called `morph::Visual`  which sets up a graphical 'scene' and deals with the OpenGL context.
-By default, morph::Visual uses the library GLFW3 to create a Window and an associated OpenGL context for all the drawing.

-Within your scene, you will then create one or more instances of a `morph::VisualModel`.
-This is the base class for a number of different classes that draw different kinds of objects.
-VisualModel provides a number of drawing primitives that can be used to draw the objects that form the model.
-Visualization models commonly consist of discs, rods, spheres and so on.
-Each primitive specifies the locations of OpenGL vertices that make up the rod, sphere or disc.

-If you have a custom visualization need, you can derive your own class from  `morph::VisualModel`, and use the built-in primitives to draw your objects.
-One of the design principles of morphologica is that, unless you are programming the internals of morphologica, you *never do any OpenGL programming yourself*.
-Instead, you should be able to create custom visualization models using the provided drawing primitives which can draw rods, spheres and so on.
-If you need to create a custom primitive, you can do that too - you then have to determine what vertices will make up the trangles in your model.
+Within your scene, you create one or more instances of a [`morph::VisualModel`](https://github.com/ABRG-Models/morphologica/blob/main/morph/VisualModel.h).
+Each `VisualModel` is an object within the scene.
+You can use [pre-defined VisualModels](/morphologica/ref/visualmodels/) such as graphs and surface plots, or you can [derive your own using graphics primitives](https://github.com/ABRG-Models/morphologica/blob/main/examples/ring.cpp#L13).